txstate-etc/mysql2-async/README.md

 ```
 ## Connect with environment variables
 When working in docker, it's common to keep database configuration in environment variables.
 In order to
-make that easy, this library provides a convenient way to import a singleton pool created with the following
+make that easy, this library provides a convenient way to import a pool instance that has already been
-environment variables:
+created and configured with the following environment variables:
 ```
   MYSQL_HOST (default 'localhost')
   MYSQL_PORT (default '3306')